-The marker sits on the spot pointed out in 1991 to John Fogerty and Skip Henderson.
-The dedication ceremony took place on the blazing hot afternoon of July 20th 1991, the same weekend as the Pops Staples Festival in nearby Drew, Mississippi.
-Roebuck “Pops” Staples attended the unveiling along with Fogerty and three generations of Patton’s family including daughter Rosetta Patton Brown, granddaughter Martha Brown and great granddaughter Keisha Brown.
-After the ceremony Fogerty performed at the Staples Festival to the delight and astonishment of many in attendance.
+The grave marker sits on the spot pointed out to John Fogerty and Skip Henderson in 1991.
+The dedication ceremony took place on the blazing hot afternoon of July 20th 1991, the same weekend as the Pops Staples Festival in the nearby hamlet of Drew--a popular meeting place for black musicians in the early twentieth century.
+Roebuck “Pops” Staples attended the unveiling along with Fogerty and three generations of Patton’s family including daughter Rosetta Patton Brown, granddaughter Martha Brown and great granddaughter Kechia Brown.
+After the ceremony Fogerty performed at the Staples Festival--much to the delight and perhaps astonishment of the small crowd in attendance.
 Fogerty later composed and recorded a song inspired by the heat that day.
 He titled it "110 in the Shade."

 |John Fogerty at the New Jerusalem M.B.
 Church in 1991|

 [Gayle Dean Wardlow later claimed that the owner of the Holly Ridge store told him--on a 1960s field hunting tip with Bernie Klatzko--that the remains of Patton had been buried in a potter's field across the road from the store.
 On a later visit, Wardlow believed the burial ground was now covered partially by a private concrete driveway.
 No one alive has any more information, however, as to where it is underneath the driveway.
 None of the graves were marked and the burial ground has since been reclaimed by private interests.
 No other sources support his second-hand account.]